Insights for legislators

 Ornamental horticulture

-Ornamental horticulture contributed $11.1 billion to the statewide economy and represented 73,801 jobs in Georgia.
+Ornamental horticulture contributed $11.8 billion to the statewide economy and represented 75,969 jobs in Georgia.
+Ornamental horticulture is ranked the No. 4 commodity group in Georgia by farm gate value.

 Distribution: